KarthikChandran303/KarthikChandran303.github.io/content/project/cell-circuit/index.md

 Cell circuit was a semester long project we worked on as a part of our advanced games project class.
 The player controls Leuko, a white blood cell whose duty is to race around the circulatory system, managing oxygenated and deoxygenated red blood cells, to ensure the optimal health of each organ.

-​

-Roles:

-Technical artist

-3D modeller

-Gameplay programmer

-Game designer

-​

 The majority of my work in this project involved:

-Creating shaders and materials for 3D assets which included developing: cel shader, acid pool shader, grass wavy shader, and translucent shield shader
+- Creating shaders and materials for 3D assets which included developing: cel shader, acid pool shader, grass wavy shader, and translucent shield shader

-GPU instanced alveoli that interact with the player
+- GPU instanced alveoli that interact with the player

-3D modelling organs and cell receptacles
+- 3D modelling organs and cell receptacles

-Particle effects for cell receptacles
+- Particle effects for cell receptacles